marcel-dempers/docker-development-youtube-series/course/content/operating-systems/linux/monitoring/memory/README.md

 * `buff`/cache: The amount of memory used for buffers and cache.
 This memory is available for use by processes if needed.
 * `available`: An estimate of the amount of memory available for starting new applications, without swapping.
 This value is calculated by the kernel and is more accurate than the free column for determining how much memory is truly available.

-The above tools are great when you need to jump into a server to see whats going on in relation to system load, cpu and memory usage. </br>
+The above tools are great when you need to jump into a server to see what's going on in relation to system load, cpu and memory usage. </br>

 Linux stores memory statistics in `/proc/meminfo`